-This Treasury Financial Manual (TFM) chapter provides instructions for Federal agencies to follow to recover funds from unpaid checks, including uncollected and lost checks, as well as returned items.
+This chapter prescribes instructions for federal agencies to follow to recover funds from unpaid checks, including uncollected and lost checks, as well as returned items.

 The Secretary of the Treasury’s authority to make and deliver Agreements of Indemnity is found at section 17306 of the Government Losses in Shipment Act, 40 U.S.C. § 721.

-The following terms are defined for the purposes of this TFM chapter.
+The following terms are defined for the purposes of this chapter.

 Agency or Federal Agency—A department, agency, or sub agency in the executive, judicial, or legislative branch of the Federal Government, including wholly owned Government corporations.